cover-me/instrDAQ/README.md

 # instrDAQ
 ## Description
-Scan with a continuous output like a magnetic field or a discrete output like a gate voltage, and acquire data at the same time.
+* Acquire data from a group of instruments after triggering a continuous or discrete sweep from one of them.

+  * A continuous sweep sweeps a continous output such as a magnetic field.
+The sweep is done by instruments themselves and a command is needed to pause it.

+  * A discrete sweep sweeps a discrete output such as a gate vlotage.
+The sweep is done by the program and a the value of output jumps discretely.

+* Sweep multiple outputs simultaneously by this program is possible, if you put some magic strings in the file "Model" or work with a wrapper program (write it yourself).
+Another choice is use to other programs, such as qtlab, a python-based data acquisition program.
 ## Table of Contents
 * [Overview](#ovw)
 * [How to](#how2)